Eggnog Cookies with Eggnog Frosting

 Step 3: Add the Dry Ingredients

-Whisk together the flour, baking powder, baking soda, salt, and nutmeg in a separate bowl.
-Add the dry ingredients to the wet ingredients and mix until just combined — don’t overwork it.
-The dough will be soft and slightly sticky.
-That’s correct.
+In another bowl, combine the flour, baking powder, baking soda, salt, and nutmeg, then whisk.
+Combine the dry ingredients with the wet and mix until just combined — do not overwork the dough.
+The dough will be soft and a bit sticky.
+That is the desired consistency.

 Stir in the vanilla.